 But you don’t have to lose the ball in the red zone.
 Here are some things you can do to get your projects wrapped up when Resistance is holding those last few yards:

-When we shift to the Hows and Whens of a project, it’s easy to lose sight of why we started in the first place.
-If it’s a project worth doing – and it almost always is – there are people who will be better off when you get it out there in the world.
-You’ll either have solved a standing problem or delighted them; either case means that the world is a little better because of what you’ve been doing.
+1) Double-down by returning to the why of the project: When we shift to the Hows and Whens of a project, it’s easy to lose sight of why we started in the first place.
+If nothing else, think of the beneficiaries in your success pack who will be better off when you finish and show your work.
+The world is a little better because of what you’ve been doing.

 And then there’s the reality that you’ll be better off in the long run.
 You’ll have one more thing that matters done and you can be proud of what you’ve created.
 Finishing our great work is one of the greatest gifts we can give ourselves.

-As Voltaire said, “Perfection is the enemy of good,” for no other reason than that perfection is unattainable, which means that if that’s your goal, you’ll never be done.
-The key to useful prolificness is understanding that getting something to good enough is the best we can do – we need other people to make our work excellent.
+2) Focus on getting it to good enough: As Voltaire said, “Perfection is the enemy of good,” for no other reason than that perfection is unattainable, which means that if that’s your goal, you’ll never be done.
+The key to being useful and prolific is understanding that getting something to good enough is the best we can do — we need other people to make our work excellent.

 We often falsely assume that the more it matters, the better the start of it should be.
 The reality is much humbler and accessible: the more something matters, the better it is that we start finishing sooner.
-(Click here to tweet this; thank you for sharing!)
+(Tweet this.)

-We often think that we’re making the project better, yet we often have no yardstick for measuring how it’s better.
+4) Understand that toward the end, you’re usually working on your own mindset: We often think that we’re making the project better, yet we often have no yardstick for measuring how it’s better.
 An essential characteristic of the red zone is that we’re continuing to work but we’re not really getting anywhere; working on it more, then, is not going to get you any further.
-It’s just going to mean that you’ve logged more hours.
+It’s just going to mean that you’re going to log more hours.

 What you’re really working on is your own mindset.
-You’re telling yourself that if you put more work into it, Those People won’t be able to complain about the value of your work because you gave it everything.
+You’re telling yourself that if you put more work into it, the naysayers and critics won’t be able to complain about the value of your work because you gave it everything.
 You’re telling yourself that the next addition is going to pull things together and complete the set.
 Or that this word, line of code, additional white space or flair, or piece of supporting research will make it that much better.

 Of course, you might fail, but the silver lining is that you’ll no longer be perennially stuck in the red zone.
 You’ll get to try something with the knowledge that the last thing didn’t work, so you can invest more of your energy into alternative options.
 Or perhaps returning to the heart of the matter will reveal that it wasn’t something you should’ve been doing in the first place.